wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-recording-features/includes/4-exercise-recording-desktop-flows.md

 1. Select the entire first row, and then assign it a background color.

 1. In this step, the recorder window should look like the following example.
-Optionally, you can add comments to describe the purpose of its step.
+Optionally, you can add comments to describe the purpose of each step.

    ![Screenshot of the recorded steps.](..\media\recorded-actions-exercise.png)